How online shops can become more accessible

 In the US alone, 1 in 4 people have a disability.
 That’s 25% of your potential market.
 However, even though people with disabilities make up a significant part of the population, disabled consumers still find their shopping choices are still limited.

 There’s a clear ethical case for making online stores more accessible.
 No business, online or offline, should discriminate against people with disabilities or access issues.

 And retailers are increasingly waking up to the business case for accessibility, too.

 The business case for accessibility

 They’re also vulnerable to lawsuits.
 Over 80% of the top 500 online retailers have been served with a suit related to web accessibility in the past four years.
-As well as being time-consuming and expensive, legal action like this can be very damaging to retailer reputation.
+As well as being time-consuming and expensive, legal action like this can be very damaging to retailers’ reputations.

-Therefore, through your online store more accessible your brand could successfully reach the additional 20% of your potential target market.
-You’ll tap into more potential profits and avoid the risk of reputational damage.
+So, to recap: making your online store accessible means reaching a neglected 25% of your potential target market.
+You’ll tap into more potential profits, and avoid risk of reputational damage.

-But what is actually required to gain those benefits?
+But what will it actually take to get those benefits?
 What does e-commerce accessibility involve?